fachryansyah/fotonjs/README.md

-# ExpressJS With MVC
+# NodeJS Api
-This is boilerplate for building Rest api expressjs with MVC design pattern
+This is boilerplate for building Rest api expressjs

 ## Usage
 ``` bash